Big Gold Belt: "Real World's Heavyweight Championship" and NWA World Heavyweight Championship (1991–1993)

 In July 1991, Flair and WCW parted ways while Flair was still champion.
 The Big Gold Belt left with Flair due to a dispute with WCW Vice President Jim Herd in which Herd refused to return Flair's $25,000 deposit, a deposit per regulations that was required of reigning NWA World Heavyweight Champions and was to be returned after the conclusion of their reigns.
 WCW was forced to strip Flair of their recognition of world champion and introduced a new title belt design to continue to represent the WCW World Heavyweight Championship.
 On September 8, two days before Flair's WWF debut, the NWA followed suit and also stripped Flair of their recognition as world champion.

-Flair soon signed with the World Wrestling Federation (WWF, now WWE) and exhibited the Big Gold Belt there, proclaiming himself "The Real World's Heavyweight Champion" until WCW sued, upon which Flair instead used a WWF World Tag Team title belt, digitized out on television, on the (kayfabe) orders of WWF President Jack Tunney until Flair won the World Wrestling Federation Championship at the 1992 Royal Rumble, thereby unifying it with his own claim.
+Flair soon signed with the World Wrestling Federation (WWF, now WWE) and exhibited the Big Gold Belt there, proclaiming himself "The Real World's Heavyweight Champion".

+When the WCW sued, Flair instead used a WWF World Tag Team title belt, digitized out on television, on the (kayfabe) orders of WWF President Jack Tunney until Flair won the World Wrestling Federation Championship at the 1992 Royal Rumble, thereby unifying it with his own claim.
 Flair stated on the 2008 DVD release of Nature Boy Ric Flair: The Definitive Collection that the $25,000 he initially deposited with additional interest totalling $38,000 was never paid back to him, and as a result, Flair kept the Big Gold Belt until a settlement was finally reached with WCW.
 With its return to WCW, the Big Gold Belt represented the NWA World Heavyweight Championship once again, being awarded to Masa Chono after his August 1992 tournament final victory over Rick Rude for the vacant title in New Japan Pro-Wrestling.
 Meanwhile the new WCW World Heavyweight Championship belt design that had been commissioned after Flair's departure also continued to be used until 1993.

 WCW International World Heavyweight Championship (1993–1994)

 Sting and Ric Flair pose with a replica of the belt in 2017.
 They are the only two men to have held all three of the championships it represented in WCW.

 In September 1993, WCW formally seceded from the NWA, and the promotional rights to the NWA World Heavyweight Championship were returned to the NWA.
-With the Big Gold Belt remaining property of WCW, Ric Flair, who had won the NWA World Heavyweight Championship in July, was recognized by WCW as holding the WCW International World Heavyweight Championship, the world championship of a kayfabe subsidiary of WCW called "WCW International".
+With the Big Gold Belt remaining property of WCW, Ric Flair, who had won the NWA World Heavyweight Championship in July, was recognized by WCW as holding the WCW International World Heavyweight Championship, the world championship of "WCW International" a kayfabe office of WCW that purportedly managed WCW's working relationships with foreign promotions.
 The WCW International World Heavyweight Championship was represented by the Big Gold Belt until June 19, 1994, when it was unified with the WCW World Heavyweight Championship.